What is Local Tracker and How to Use it?

 Local Tracker is located in the Rank Tracking section, in the TOOLS menu.

-Before you can track local rankings via Local Tracker, you must either add the Business Name and Phone Number (as shown in Google My Business) or connect to Google My Business in Site Manager.
+Before you can track local rankings via Local Tracker, you must either add the Business Name and Phone Number (as shown in Google Business Profile) or connect to Google Business Profile in Site Manager.
 This step is necessary in order for us to recognize the business in the Google Map Pack.
 You can read more about Site Manager here.
 If you have not done this, you will be asked to do so before you can add a keyword.

 Once you open Local Tracker, you will land on the Overview page, where you can see an overview of all your local rankings as well as your position breakdown, biggest winners and biggest losers.
 From the Overview page, you can either click on a local business in the list, or select one from the drop-down menu located at the top left.
 This drop-down menu will help you easily navigate between all the different local businesses that you are tracking.